By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 The sort command allows the user to sort the currently visible list of internship applications.
 The following sequence diagram will illustrate the process of invocation for the command:

-commandThe following subsections will go through the general implementations of the sort command.
+Logic Component for the sort c/ commandThe following subsections will go through the general implementations of the sort command.

 4.1.1.
 Implementation